Neuro-CS/fractal-store/index.md

   image="images/redbubble.jpg"
   link="https://www.redbubble.com/people/RecursiveStore/explore?asc=u&page=1&sortOrder=top%20selling"
   heading="Redbubble"
   row1="This site will print on practically anything!
-You can purchase my designs as wall art, shirts, laptop covers, dressed, shower curtains (why would you want that), clocks, posters, pillows, and more!"
+You can purchase my designs as wall art, shirts, laptop covers, dresses, shower curtains (why would you want that), clocks, posters, pillows, and more!"
 %}

 {%